 In-person meetings are held monthly on the second Thursday of the month from September through June at a rotating location in and around Seattle and can be attended virtually.
 These meetings provide opportunities to network with colleagues, share ideas and hear presentations from leading researchers and other experts.
 Please join this partnership to receive meeting announcements.

-The Partnership emerged in response to the interests and requests expressed by various constituents of the three organizations.
-TEDX has long been a leader in defining the field of endocrine disruption science, based on and continuing the work of founder Dr. Theo Colborn.
-Carol Kwiatkowski, TEDX’s Executive Director since 2008, continues to expand Dr. Colborn’s work.
+The Partnership emerged in response to the interests and requests expressed by various constituents of these organizations.
 HEAL is a network of public interest groups working in Europe and internationally concerned with environmental health threats and opportunities, with a sharp focus on EDCs in products and the EDC regulations within the EU.
 Genon Jensen, Founder and Executive Director of HEAL, coordinates the EDC Free Europe campaign to support effective and health-promoting EDC regulations within the EU.
 CBRC conducts environmental monitoring for chemicals with EDC properties in affected US communities, including fire fighters, farmworkers and populations living near oil and gas production sites.
 Directed by Sharyle Patton, CBRC research provides the robust exposure data necessary to leverage awareness and guide decision making among communities, health care providers, regulatory agencies and others.
 HEEDS.org (Healthy Environment and Endocrine Disruptor Strategies) is a Commonweal program directed by Jerry Heindel.
 HEEDS is a non-profit multidisciplinary coalition of scientists dedicated to improving communication, coordination, and collaboration in the endocrine disruption field.
 HEEDS was developed by scientists for scientists.
 It operates via an advisory board.
 There are no memberships or fees.
 HEEDS is open to ideas that can help move endocrine disruption science forward, increase collaboration across scientific disciplines, and communicate results to the general public and policy arena.
 View a list of calls and webinars from this partnership.